-- umask sets implicit permissions for newly created files for user - Syntax is similar to chmod, but reverse (e.g. 027 keeps all rights for owner, for group only reading and nothing for others) - umask number removes certain permissions - umask 027 (or other number) is typically set in file ~/.bashrc - ~ means user's home directory - bashrc is user's configuration for BASH - Typically used in network environment - Set with care new permissions will have plenty of consequences different are typically needed for web pages, private files, shared files, ... - umask work recursively for all new files in user home directory it is not possible to set new implicit rules for particular directory sticky bit - new directory/file in shared directory (where everyone can write) will be deletable only by owner (typically in /tmp)
+- umask sets implicit permissions for newly created files for user - Syntax is similar to chmod, but reverse (e.g. 027 keeps all rights for owner, for group only reading and nothing for others) - umask number removes certain permissions - ullet umask 027 (or other number) is typically set in file $\sim$ /.bashrc - ullet $\sim$ means user's home directory - .bashrc is user's configuration for BASH - Typically used in network environment - Set with care new permissions will have plenty of consequences different are typically needed for web pages, private files, shared files, ... - umask work recursively for all new files in user home directory it is not possible to set new implicit rules for particular directory of users Files and directories Permissions sticky bit - new directory/file in shared directory (where everyone can write) will be deletable only by owner (typically in /tmp)